suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

     content:
       -
         type: text
-        text: 'They are offering three sets of 2-day workshops in collaboration with Suffolk Mind & Inspire Suffolk.'
+        text: 'Siren Calling are offering three 2-day workshops in collaboration with Suffolk Mind & Inspire Suffolk with choices on in person or online events.'
   -
     type: paragraph
     content: